-Disclaimer: All products are sold subject to Inside Secure Terms & Conditions of Sale and the provisions of any agreements made between Inside Secure and the Customer.
+Disclaimer: All products are sold subject to WISeKey Terms & Conditions of Sale and the provisions of any agreements made between WISeKey and the Customer.
 In ordering a product covered by this document the Customer agrees to be bound by those Terms & Conditions and agreements and nothing contained in this document constitutes or forms part of a contract (with the exception of the contents of this Notice).
-A copy of Inside Secure's Terms & Conditions of Sale is available on request.
-Export of any Inside Secure product outside of the EU may require an export Licence.
+A copy of WISeKey's Terms & Conditions of Sale is available on request.
+Export of any WISeKey product outside of the EU may require an export Licence.

-The information in this document is provided in connection with Inside Secure products.
-No license, express or implied, by estoppel or otherwise, to any intellectual property right is granted by this document or in connection with the sale of Inside Secure products.
-EXCEPT AS SET FORTH IN INSIDE SECURE'S TERMS AND CONDITIONS OF SALE, INSIDE SECURE OR ITS SUPPLIERS OR LICENSORS ASSUME NO LIABILITY WHATSOEVER AND DISCLAIMS ANY EXPRESS, IMPLIED OR STATUTORY WARRANTY RELATING TO ITS PRODUCTS INCLUDING, BUT NOT LIMITED TO, THE IMPLIED WARRANTY OF MERCHANTABILITY, SATISFACTORY QUALITY, FITNESS FOR A PARTICULAR PURPOSE, OR NON-INFRINGEMENT.
-IN NO EVENT SHALL INSIDE SECURE BE LIABLE FOR ANY DIRECT, INDIRECT, CONSEQUENTIAL, PUNITIVE, EXEMPLARY, SPECIAL OR INCIDENTAL DAMAGES (INCLUDING, WITHOUT LIMITATION, DAMAGES FOR LOSS OF PROFITS, LOSS OF REVENUE, BUSINESS INTERRUPTION, LOSS OF GOODWILL, OR LOSS OF INFORMATION OR DATA) NOTWITHSTANDING THE THEORY OF LIABILITY UNDER WHICH SAID DAMAGES ARE SOUGHT, INCLUDING BUT NOT LIMITED TO CONTRACT, TORT (INCLUDING NEGLIGENCE), PRODUCTS LIABILITY, STRICT LIABILITY, STATUTORY LIABILITY OR OTHERWISE, EVEN IF INSIDE SECURE HAS BEEN ADVISED OF THE POSSIBILITY OF SUCH DAMAGES.
-Inside Secure makes no representations on warranties with respect to the accuracy or completeness of the contents of this document and reserves the right to make changes to specifications and product descriptions at any time without notice.
-Inside Secure does not make any commitment to update the information being relied upon by the customer is current.
-Inside Secure products are not intended, authorized, or warranted for use as critical components in life support devices, systems or applications, are devices, systems or applications that (a) are intended for surgical implant to the body or (b) support or sustain life, and which defect or failure to perform can be reasonably expected to result in an injury to the user.
-A critical component is any component of a support devices, system or application which failure to
+The information in this document is provided in connection with WISeKey products.
+No license, express or implied, by estoppel or otherwise, to any intellectual property right is granted by this document or in connection with the sale of WISeKey products.
+EXCEPT AS SET FORTH IN WISEKEY'S TERMS AND CONDITIONS OF SALE, WISEKEY OR ITS SUPPLIERS OR LICENSORS ASSUME NO LIABILITY WHATSOEVER AND DISCLAIMS ANY EXPRESS, IMPLIED OR STATUTORY WARRANTY RELATING TO ITS PRODUCTS INCLUDING, BUT NOT LIMITED TO, THE IMPLIED WARRANTY OF MERCHANTABILITY, SATISFACTORY QUALITY, FITNESS FOR A PARTICULAR PURPOSE, OR NON-INFRINGEMENT.
+IN NO EVENT SHALL WISEKEY BE LIABLE FOR ANY DIRECT, INDIRECT, CONSEQUENTIAL, PUNITIVE, EXEMPLARY, SPECIAL OR INCIDENTAL DAMAGES (INCLUDING, WITHOUT LIMITATION, DAMAGES FOR LOSS OF PROFITS, LOSS OF REVENUE, BUSINESS INTERRUPTION, LOSS OF GOODWILL, OR LOSS OF INFORMATION OR DATA) NOTWITHSTANDING THE THEORY OF LIABILITY UNDER WHICH SAID DAMAGES ARE SOUGHT, INCLUDING BUT NOT LIMITED TO CONTRACT, TORT (INCLUDING NEGLIGENCE), PRODUCTS LIABILITY, STRICT LIABILITY, STATUTORY LIABILITY OR OTHERWISE, EVEN IF WISEKEY HAS BEEN ADVISED OF THE POSSIBILITY OF SUCH DAMAGES.
+WISEKey makes no representations or warranties with respect to the accuracy or completeness of the contents of this document and reserves the right to make changes to specifications and product descriptions at any time without notice.
+WISeKey does not make any commitment to update the information contained herein.
+WISeKey advises its customers to obtain the latest version of device data sheets to verify, before placing orders, that the information being relied upon by the customer is current.
+WISeKey products are not intended, authorized, or warranted for use as critical components in life support devices, systems or applications, unless a specific written agreement pertaining to such intended use is executed between the manufacturer and WISeKey.
+Life support devices, systems or applications that

+(a) are intended for surgical implant to the body or (b) support or sustain life, and which defect or failure to perform can be reasonably expected to result in an injury to the user.
+A critical component is any component of a life support device, system or application which failure to perform can be reasonably expected to cause the failure of the life support device, system or application, or to affect its safety or effectiveness.